-The Ohio Wesleyan Economics and Business Department and The Woltemade Center offer an exceptional program for incoming first-year students interested in economics, business administration, management (marketing and finance), accounting, or international business.
+The Woltemade Center for Economics, Business and Entrepreneurship at Ohio Wesleyan University offers an exceptional program for incoming first-year students interested in economics, business administration, management (marketing and finance), accounting, or international business.

 The Economics Management Fellows Program (EMF) is intended for the best of the best.
 Only 15-20 students are accepted each year.
 Fellows are quickly introduced to all of the faculty and resources within the Economics Department, as well as to alumni and professional mentors.